AFC-AI2C/summer-course/Version Control/Lesson 01 - Intro to Version Control/git_intro_exercises.md

 git add hello.txt
 ```

 ✅ *Check*: Run `git status` again and verify that the change is staged.
 How is the output of `git status` different than the previous step?
+You can run 'git add .' to stage all changes at once.

 ---